jboss-developer/jboss-picketlink-quickstarts/README.md

 ## Introduction

-These quickstarts run JBoss Enterprise Application Platform 6 and WindFly.
+These quickstarts run JBoss Enterprise Application Platform 6 and WildFly.

 We recommend using the ZIP distribution file for both JBoss Enterprise Application Platform 6 and WildFly.